Leonid-lab/laravel-storage-api/README.md

 ### Authentication

-+ `/api/auth/register` - `GET` - user registers on platform and gets token for using storage.
++ `/api/auth/register` - `POST` - user registers on platform and gets token for using storage.

 Supported attributes: